Direkt zum Inhalt springen

 Special feature of dual studies

-A further admisson requirements for admission to the dual study program is a qualification contract between the applicant and the cooperating company for the duration of the standard period of study.
+In order to be able to study the Master's degree in the dual study program, a qualification contract between the applicant and the cooperation company for the duration of the standard period of study must be provided as a further admisson requirements.
 The contract must be submitted to the university no later than six weeks after the start of lectures.

 Student advisory service